idmfrank/IdentityGuardian/README.md

 # IdentityGuardian

-A Python-based multi-agent framework for identity security automation, built on Microsoft Agent Framework (AutoGen).
+A Python-based multi-agent framework for identity security automation, built on the Microsoft Agent Framework (AutoGen).

 ## Overview

-This framework implements specialized AI agents that handle critical identity security use cases:
+IdentityGuardian ships with specialized AI agents that work together to cover critical identity security use cases.
+The framework can run entirely in mock mode (no API keys required) or leverage OpenAI-powered reasoning for richer recommendations.

+Key capabilities include:

 - **Access Request Management** - Automated access request processing, approval workflows, and provisioning
 - **Access Reviews** - Periodic access certification campaigns with intelligent recommendations